musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 <img src="../assets/img/datastore.jpg"/>

 - **Create a data asset to register a reference to the ingested raw dataset so it can be tracked, versioned, and reused across pipelines.**

+This step uses the Azure ML DataImport API to run the import job from Snowflake into Blob Storage and register the resulting raw dataset as a versioned data asset.

 {% highlight python %}
 from azure.ai.ml.data_transfer import Database